pyne/pyne/FluDAG/testing/README.rst

 issuetest
 nrml

-To create and run the interface tests you need the google test library, do the steps listed below.
+To create and run the interface tests you need the google test library installed in your system.
+The cmake configuration will find it.

+To create the tests follow the instructions below.

 a.
 In the current (testing) directory make a build subdirectory and move to it: